 7 Best Breastfeeding Books You Need To Know

-The Complete Book of Breastfeeding by MS Eiger, and SW Olds
+The Complete Book of Breastfeeding by Ms. Eiger and SW Olds

 Breastfeeding books – The Nursing Mother’s Companion by K Huggins